msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-2-variables.md

 Notice how setting a new value to currentState mutates the other variables as well?
 That's because of our custom setter.
 These setters are identical to a normal top-level function except a reference to the field in question is available as the variable `field` for manipulation.

-## Visiblity modifiers
+## Visibility modifiers

-Kotlin's visiblity modifiers aren't very well explained.
+Kotlin's visibility modifiers aren't very well explained.
 There's the standard `public`, `private` and `protected`, but also the new `inner` and `internal`.
 I'll attempt to fill in those gaps.

 ### `inner`